 The market women have become quite ambitious: in the course of the year they take professional dance lessons in preparation for their big performance at carnival.
 The performance by the market women would be inconceivable without the choreography to the cult song by folk singer Weißferdl entitled Wagen von der Linie 8 – a hymn to the Munich tram, full of the humour and griping that is so typical of the city.
 No chance of keeping a straight face!

 The carnival parade of the Damische Ritter (literally: “silly knights”) through parts of Munich's Fussgängerzone (pedestrian zone) will also take place in 2025.
 No exact date or route has been set yet.
 The procession is traditionally led by “Duke Kasimir” on his castle float.
 All manner of knights and acolytes join in the parade – garden gnomes, unicorns, girl dancers known as Funkenmariechen, brass and drum groups.
-And as befits a genuine carnival celebration, there’s always a wealth of political satire, too.
+And as befits a genuine carnival celebration, there’s always a wealth of satire, too.

 The performance by the market women would be inconceivable without the choreography to the cult song by folk singer Weißferdl entitled Wagen von der Linie 8 – a hymn to the Munich tram, full of the humour and griping that is so typical of the city.
 No chance of keeping a straight face!